 In this first lesson, you'll discover why Excel is such a powerful and user-friendly charting tool.
 To you, a workbook's numbers might tell an interesting story.
 But to others, that story might not be quite so obvious—they might just see plain old numbers.
-So, today, you'll find out how to choose the right chart for telling your story and then how to create, format, and edit your chart to help others clearly visualize that story.
+So, in this lesson, you'll find out how to choose the right chart for telling your story and then how to create, format, and edit your chart to help others clearly visualize that story.

 Working with data in Excel can be quite easy—and sometimes even fun—when you know about the extra tools that are available once you have your data arranged in a table format.
 One of these great tools is the Auto Filter command.
-In today's lesson, you'll learn how to use Auto Filter to limit your table information to just the records you want.
+In this lesson, you'll learn how to use Auto Filter to limit your table information to just the records you want.
 Not only does Auto Filter allow for finding exact matches, but it can also filter and sort based on cell shading or font color.
 How great is that?

 Have you ever worked with a financial model in Excel and wondered how you could speculate different outcomes by changing different input amounts?
 The Excel Solver can do just that.
-In this lesson, you'll learn how to use Solver to solve a complex problem based on the criteria and constraints we provide it.
+In this lesson, you'll learn how to use Solver to solve a complex problem based on the criteria and constraints you provide it.
 If you liked the Goal Seek lesson, then this Solver lesson is going to knock your socks off.

 There's nothing more exciting than learning how to master a useful and eye-catching feature in Excel.
-In today's lesson, we'll explore in detail how to create all three types of Sparklines, as well as formatting options for each.
+In this lesson, you'll explore in detail how to create all three types of Sparklines, as well as formatting options for each.
 By the end of the lesson, you'll have the skills to create dashboard-like mini charts sure to make you the envy of your office.
 If you enjoy creating charts, you'll really enjoy this lesson.

-Today's topic is a student (and instructor) favorite.
+This topic is a student favorite.
 In this lesson, you'll find out how to use macros to turn boring, repetitive, time-consuming tasks into automated Excel functions.
 Tired of doing the same formatting on the same report month after month?
 Here's your chance to see how to record a macro that performs that time-consuming task in seconds with just one swift click of a button!
 How will you spend all the extra time that this lesson will save you?